-Sidney Poitier celebrates his 93rd birthday on February 20, 2020.
-The Oscar-winning star broke down barriers for actors of color, becoming a Hollywood leading man at a time before black Americans were even granted full civil rights.
-He also opened doors for black directors after stepping behind the camera for nine features.
-In honor of his birthday, let’s take a look back at 20 of his greatest films, ranked worst to best.
+Oscar-winning actor Sidney Poitier broke down barriers for actors of color, becoming a Hollywood leading man at a time before Black Americans were even granted full civil rights.
+He also opened doors for Black directors after stepping behind the camera for nine features.

 Tour our photo gallery of Poitier’s 20 greatest films, including a few for which he should’ve earned Oscar nominations.